openUC2/UC2-STORM-and-Fluorescence/README.md

 #### 1. Detection Layer

+The schematic of the layer and the actual composition can be seen in the **setup building figure**.
 The camera is positioned within a cube, so that the camera chip is centered.
 At a distance of 100 mm, the tube lens is positioned on the same optical axis.
 As a cube is 50 mm broad, an empty cube is placed